 The primary economics concepts emphasized throughout the sessions will be those related to the role of trade in raising standards of living and how policies can be developed to accomplish this goal.

 Sessions will focus on current global trade patterns, trade alliances, impact of changes in exchange rates, and trade-offs that occur as trade patterns change over time.

-For registration information, contact the respective co-sponsor as listed on the One Day programs page.
-For additonal information, please contact Don Fell, FTE Professor and Insitute Director for the One Day seminars at email@example.com.
+For registration information, please contact the respective co-sponsor as listed on the One Day programs page.
+For additional information, please contact Don Fell, FTE Professor and Director of the One Day seminars at email@example.com.